theforeman/foreman-documentation/guides/README.md

 This is upstream source code of [Red Hat Satellite 6](https://access.redhat.com/documentation/en-us/red_hat_satellite) documentation as well as parts of the [orcharhino documentation](https://docs.orcharhino.com/or/docs/index.html).

-This is **work in progress**, an attempt to take content written by Red Hat documentation team, modularize it, incorporate [Foreman Manuals](https://theforeman.org/manuals/), and eventually make this the only and official documentation for Foreman, Katello, and all plug-ins.
+This is **work in progress**, an attempt to take content written by Red Hat documentation team, modularize it, incorporate [Foreman Manuals](https://theforeman.org/manuals/), and eventually make this the only and official documentation for Foreman, Katello, and all plugins.

 Contributions are welcome.
 Please read the [Contribution guidelines](#contribution-guidelines) before opening a Pull Request.